Thursday, May 07, 2009

 The Ambassador Hotel, opposite Katong Park at Meyer Road near the East Coast beaches, was the rendezvous for lovers.
 The hotel had a roof garden, with Singapore 60s guitar groups or combo bands playing music by The Shadows, Cliff Richard, Elvis, The Beatles and other superstars.

-The Silver Strings and other local bands used to entertain patrons in this hotel with "Wonderful Land", "Sleepwalk" or rebel rousers like, "Shindig", The Young Ones", "Guitar Boogie" and "Twist And Shout."
+Many combos and local bands used to entertain patrons in this hotel with "Wonderful Land", "Sleepwalk" or rebel rousers like, "Shindig", The Young Ones", "Guitar Boogie" and "Twist And Shout."
 Dancing under the stars was always the theme and youth had its days when the bands floored the dancers with both hot and cool music.

 I remember going there with some good friends where we spent the evening over one or two drinks that cost about $6.00 a glass.
 My favourite drink is rum and coke, a drink I am told that attracts medical problems like diabetes.
 The ladies we came with were friends and colleagues that had come to support guest bands that played on a particular weekend.